 Tell people about your itch.io page as well!
 Getting real people to visit your page and interact with it can help your page rise up on our browse pages.
 This can lead to even more people discovering your project and it growing even more.

-As platform, getting search right can be challenging.
+As a platform, getting search right can be challenging.
 We have to optimize between all developers wanting their projects to appear versus showing relevant results to people looking for something.

 Based on understanding how our search engine is used, there are generally two types of searches on itch.io:

 We know every developer would want to have their game show up on top when something related to their project is typed in, but there are too many projects to give that to everyone.
-To handle this we try to give a more organized way for people to get their games discovered through our tags system.
+To handle this, we try to provide a more organized way for people to get their games discovered through our tags system.
 That said, our search results algorithm is constantly evolving and changing.
-If you feel there’s something about our search that is broken then please reach out, but please be understanding if your game isn’t appearing for a phrase or word that isn’t the exact title of your game.
+If you feel there’s something about our search that is broken, then please reach out, but please be understanding if your game isn’t appearing for a phrase or word that isn’t the exact title of your game.

-The publish date is set when you publish your project, we will not change your publish date.
-You may use devlogs to announce a large update and that may contribute to how your page is ranked.
+The publish date is set when you publish your project; we will not change your publish date.
+You may use devlogs to announce a large update, and that may contribute to how your page is ranked.

 Often developers reach out to us about updating their publish date because they want to appear on the top of Most Recent.
 Our answer to this is: Recently released is a very bad place to launch your project!
-We sometimes get 100s of games added per day, depending on the recently released list is not an effective way to get your game discovered.
-We recommend instead that invest your energy in promoting your game on any channels that you have access to.
-Encourage your friends and followers to check out and share your page and that will have the most impact on how it appears on itch.io.
+We sometimes get hundreds of games added per day, depending on the recently released list is not an effective way to get your game discovered.
+We recommend instead that you invest your energy in promoting your game on any channels that you have access to.
+Encourage your friends and followers to check out and share your page, and that will have the most impact on how it appears on itch.io.